Camping in Redwood National Park

 Camping in the Redwoods

 Camping in the redwoods is an experience everyone should have at least once in their life!
-If you’re lucky it’ll either last several days or you’re do it several times!
-Either way, camping in the redwoods on California’s northern coast is a must do bucket list activity for all ages!
+Whether you’re spending a day or several days, camping in the redwoods on California’s northern coast is a must-do bucket list activity for all ages!

-In this guide, we’re going to cover the various redwoods camping options for both RVers, as well as those looking for tent camping, cabins and other unique overnight camping experience in this majestic forest!
+In this guide, we’re going to cover the various redwoods camping options for both RVers, as well as those looking for tent camping, cabins, and other unique overnight camping experience in this majestic forest!
+And don’t forget to check out Harvest Hosts for some truly unique RV camping experiences all across the country.

 Redwoods Camping

-Oh and by the way, if you’re not familiar with Redwood National Park, as I was not… I’ve learned that the National Park was combined with 3 State Parks (Del Norte Coast, Jedediah Smith, and Prairie Creek Redwood) to help protect and save the trees.
+Oh and by the way, if you’re not familiar with Redwood National Park, you may not know that the National Park was combined with 3 State Parks (Del Norte Coast, Jedediah Smith, and Prairie Creek Redwood) to help protect and save the trees.

 They are now collectively referred to as Redwood National & State Parks.